The Book

 The resource you should have received with your first promotion.

-New managers often struggle because they're still measuring success by personal productivity rather than team outcomes.
+New managers often struggle.
+They were promoted because they were great at getting things done.
+Now success is measured by what their team achieves, not by their own output.
 The shift from "me" to "we" is the most significant leap any leader will make.
 This book is about making that leap well.

 I wrote this in short, honest chapters for busy leaders.
-It's what I wish someone had handed me when I first sat down in a new office with a new title and thought, "Now what?"
-More than 45 years later, I'm still learning.
+It is what I wish someone had handed me when I first sat down in a new office with a new title and thought, "Now what?"
+More than 45 years later, I am still learning.
 But these lessons have been tested, and they work.

 Published by Aloha Publishing